 ‘Goodnight Mommy’ is an Amazon Studios psychological horror film that revolves around twins Elias (Cameron Crovetti) and Lukas (Nicholas Crovetti).
 At the start of the movie, they come to live with their mother (Naomi Watts) at her home in the countryside and soon start to believe that something is different about their mother.
 She wears a mask, leaving only her eyes and mouth visible.
-She claims that she has undergone cosmetic surgery, but the twins conclude that an imposter is hiding behind the mask and resolve to find out where their real mother is by any means necessary.
+She claims that she has undergone cosmetic surgery, but the twins conclude that an imposter is hiding behind the mask and resolves to find out where their real mother is by any means necessary.

 ‘Goodnight Mommy’ isn’t based on a true story, nor is it an adaptation of a book.
 It is actually an English remake of the 2014 Austrian film of the same name, written and directed by Veronika Franz and Severin Fial.
 The amazon remake was helmed by filmmaker Matt Sobel, who developed the project from a script by Kyle Warren.